The USA enter the Great War. A hard time for German-Americans.

 [USA, 1917] President Wilson had declared war on Germany, the USA entered the Great War as an “Associated Power” to the Allies.
 As the USA had only a little army, a system of conscription was introduced by the Selective Service Act on May 18, 1917, 2,8 million men were drafted.
 On May 26, Major General John J. Pershing was appointed as commander in chief of the American Expeditionary Forces (A.E.F.)

 American Expeditionary Forces

-The USA was almost totally unprepared: it would take many months to raise, train and bring the expeditionary force across the Atlantic to Europe, and there was almost no heavy artillery pieces, a small air service only, less than 500 machine guns, no tanks, no steel helmets, no gas protection equipment and only a handful of camps that could be used for training.
+The USA was almost totally unprepared: it would take many months to raise, train and bring the expeditionary force across the Atlantic to Europe, and there was almost no heavy artillery pieces, a small air service only, less than 500 machine guns, no tanks, no steel helmets, no equipment to protect the soldiers againt gas attacks, only a handful of camps that could be used for training.

 Eight hundred British and French combat veterans came to the U.S. to prepare the American troops for the grueling war at the Western Front.
 The new recruits struggled to keep their heads down while crawling under barbed wire.
 They learned they had seven seconds to put on a gas mask.
 The army also needed thousands of officers.
 Regular Army and National Guard officers were quickly promoted.